rfxcom/node-rfxcom/README.md

 RfxCom received data events - sensors
 =====================================

 The events are mostly named from the message identifiers used in the RFXtrx documentation.
-A protocol must be enabled to be received.
+Some (but not all) protocols must be enabled to be received.
 This can be done using RFXmngr.exe, or the `enable()` function of the rfxcom object.
 Each event passes an object whose properties contain the received sensor data, along with signal strength and battery level (if available).